-US gas prices hit all-time high amid Russia’s invasion of Ukraine
+US gas prices hit all-time high at $4.173 a gallon

+‘Consumers can expect the current trend at the pump to continue as long as crude prices climb,’ AAA says

 US gas price average sets new record high